ClemHeyd/PCR7500/README.md

 * Cross-Verifying Results Against What Enters The Unit.
 * Increasing The Level Of Auditability, Security On Zymbit.
 * Hardening The Windows XP Image.

+# Acknowledgements

+We thank Causality Network for their consistent support, particularly for providing the PCR machine!